M.A.T in French

 Graduate portfolio.
 The culminating project for this degree is a professional teaching portfolio illustrating the candidate’s familiarity with Maine’s ten teaching standards and readiness to teach a second language in the K-12 classroom.

 Course Delivery Mode.
 Courses in French and education are offered in the Maine State Summer Institute for Teachers of French and Spanish and via distance education during the academic year.
 It is possible to complete the 30 required credits in two summers (12 credits x 2) and one academic year (6 credits).
 Credits from other courses offered at participating institutions may, upon approval by the graduate coordinator at UM, be counted toward the M.A.T. in French.

 Admission.
-Applicants must hold a bachelor’s degree, have successfully completed 24 credit hours (or equivalent) in French and submit GRE scores.
-Application forms are available from the Graduate School web site at http://www.umaine.edu/graduate/admissions/application-informationFor more information, contact the Graduate Coordinator, Professor Smith at firstname.lastname@example.org or visit the Graduate School website at http://www.umaine.edu/graduate.
+Applicants must hold a bachelor’s degree, have successfully completed 24 credit hours (or equivalent) in French, and successfully have passed the Praxis II examinations at a level qualifying them for state teaching certification.
+Application forms are available from the Graduate School website.